MTstateIntroStats/IntroStatTextbook/docs/04-explore-categorical.md

 * The **distribution** of a single categorical variable can be described by examining the proportions of observations in each category.

 * Two variables are **associated** when the behavior of one variable changes with the value of the other variable.
 For two categorical variables, this occurs when some or all of the proportions in each category of one variable change across categories of the other variable.
-Recall from Chapter \@ref(intro-to-data), *association does not imply causation*!
+Recall from Chapter \@ref(data-hello), *association does not imply causation*!